ma-sharifi/Battleship/README.md

 ### For the following reasons, I added the version of dependencies in pom
 1. *Reproducibility:* With specific versions defined, you ensure that anyone who works on the project or uses it can recreate the exact environment you intended, minimizing the chances of compatibility issues.
 2. *Stability:* Dependency versions can change over time, and newer versions might introduce breaking changes.
 By pinning the versions, you prevent unexpected updates that could lead to bugs or compatibility problems.
-3. *Control:* Explicitly stating the versions gives you control over which codebase you're using, which can be important when dealing with libraries that evolve rapidly.
-4. *Security:* Known vulnerabilities might exist in certain versions of dependencies.
+3. *Security:* Known vulnerabilities might exist in certain versions of dependencies.
 Explicitly specifying versions enables you to quickly identify and address potential security issues.
-5. *Maintenance:* Explicit version declarations make it easier to identify and update dependencies when necessary.
+4. *Maintenance:* Explicit version declarations make it easier to identify and update dependencies when necessary.
 This aids in keeping the project up to date and secure.

 ## Exception
 Defined many of them to handle exceptional situations.
 Tried to explain why this exception happened with a useful message to how to solve this message.

 ### Example for ViolateOverlapException
-if we placed our fleed like the following code, "A1" is the start point of a ship:
+If we placed our fleed like the following code, "A1" is the start point of a ship:
 ```java
   LinkedList<ShipDto> fleet= new LinkedList<>();
   fleet.add(new ShipDto(ShipType.DESTROYER, Direction.HORIZONTAL, "A1"));